cmill-555/croft-3.1-transitions/README.md

 The data is stored as 3 primary datasets that can be merged on unique identifiers.

-"Descriptive Statistics" includes code caluclating various descriptive statistics describing transitions in e-cigarette product use through the study duration.
+"Descriptive Statistics" includes code calculating various descriptive statistics describing transitions in e-cigarette product use through the study duration.

 "Heat Maps" contains code for creating the heat maps data visualizations maintained at the following URL: